 It’s fair to say I didn’t know what to expect, whether that was what I needed to pack, how much to tip, what it was going to be like on board, or even how to embark and disembark.
 So I thought I’d put together a post for clueless first-time cruisers like me, or people who want to find out more about cruising, where I ask all the stupid questions so you don’t have to!

-Please note: my answers are based on my trip with Celebrity Cruises – a lot of the answers will apply to other cruise lines too but it’s a good idea to double check, and make sure to read your documentation properly.
-You don’t want to turn up and realise you should have got a Turkish visa and then have to spend the week trying to do it online from the ship’s patchy internet – just to choose an example at random!
+Note: my answers are based on trips with Celebrity Cruises and P&O – a lot of the answers apply to other cruise lines too but it’s a good idea to double check, and make sure to read your documentation properly.
+(You don’t want to turn up and realise you should’ve got a Turkish visa and have to spend the week trying to do it online from the patchy ship internet, for example!)